brendanoshea84/construction/README.md

         - Type of payment (by the hour or total)
         - Add payment
         - If active or finished site
+        - Delete a project after it's been de-active.

 1. Time logs...
     - Create and update their work log using a weekly calendar.